-Key Points Canada ranked 2nd on the Global Cleantech Innovation Index 2021, behind the U.S. but in front of Germany, France, and the U.K. 11 out of 100 companies listed are Canadian, the second highest amount for any country Canada is a global leader in clean technology and i...
+Key Points Canada has ranked 2nd on the Global Cleantech Innovation Index 2023, behind the U.S. but in front of Germany, Israel, France and the Netherlands 12 out of 100 companies listed on the GCII 2023 were Canadian, the second highest amount for any country Canada is a gl...

-Key Points • Canada ranked 14th on the Green Future Index 2021 globally, and the 2nd highest out of the world’s top 15 oil exporters • Canada's exceptional performance on the index is supported by the revenues from Canada’s natural resources sector • Canada is a global leader ...
+Key Points • Canada ranked 15th on the Green Future Index 2022 globally, the 2nd highest out of the world's top 15 oil exporters and 5th amongst the G20 economies. • Canada's exceptional performance on the index is supported by the revenues from Canada's natural resources sect...